hashicorp/boundary/README.md

 Boundary uses only common extensions and both hosted and self-managed instances are supported.
 In most instances, all that you need is a database endpoint and the appropriate credentials.

 ### KMS
-Boundary uses KMS keys for various purposes, such as protecting secrets, as a possible authentication mechanism for workers, recovery needs, encryption of values in Boundary’s configuration, and more.Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.
+Boundary uses KMS keys for various purposes, such as protecting secrets, authenticating workers, recovering data, encrypting values in Boundary’s configuration, and more.
+Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.

 You can use [any cloud KMS or Vault's Transit Secrets Engine to satisfy the KMS requirement](https://developer.hashicorp.com/boundary/docs/configuration/kms).